Mathis7367/Projet-IoT/Readme.md

 3. $ python raspberry_part.py  //run the script.

 The Raspberry should be receiving datas.
-If not check the MQTT ans wifi settings.
+If not check the MQTT and wifi settings.